by Jeffrey Dach MD

 Sage Woman Consulting and Apothecary

-Sage Woman Apothecary offers the EBV formula which is perhaps the most true to Dr Buhner’s herbal anti-viral recipe, as you can see from the label.
+Sage Woman Consulting offers the EBV formula which is perhaps the most true to Dr Buhner’s herbal anti-viral recipe, as you can see from the label.
 This EBV formula contains the top ingredients, the Scutellaria baicalensis (Chinese skulcap), and glycyrrhiza glabra (Licorice Root) .
 In addition a host of other anti-virals are added:Isais indigota, Rhodiola rocea, Ganodermum lucidum, Lomatium dissectum, Pueraria rhizome.
-Although the name EBV, refers to Epstein Barr Virus, the formulas are similar so this may also be used for most other viruses such as Influenza, RSV, respiratory syncytial virus etc.

 Unlike the other two web sites which are solely ordering sites and do not return phone calls, Sage Woman Consulting actually called me back to discuss my order.

-This list of herbal anti-virals is by no means final, as there are perhaps hundreds more, such as ginger, Olive Leaf, Garlic, Artemisinin, Berberine, Monolaurin, Humic Acid, Lactoferrin, colostrum etc. A study by Dr. M Salem showed thymoquinone from black seed oil “exhibited a striking antiviral effect against CMV infection (cytomegalovirus) “(1)
+The above list of herbal anti-virals is by no means final, as there are perhaps hundreds more, such as ginger, Olive Leaf, Garlic, Artemisinin, Berberine, Monolaurin, Humic Acid, Lactoferrin, Thymoquinine, Colostrum, vitamin C, Vitamin D, etc. A study by Dr. M Salem showed thymoquinone from black seed oil “exhibited a striking antiviral effect against CMV infection (cytomegalovirus) “(1)

 Links and References